dorvillethiago/windows-bootstrap/README.md

 ## Contents

 - **install-apps.bat**: A batch script that uses `winget` to automate the installation of applications.
+- **customize-explorer.bat**: A batch script that uses powershell and apis to modify the windows theme
 - **wallpapers/**: A folder containing my collection of liked wallpapers.
 - **fonts/**: A folder with fonts that I frequently use.

 ## Features

 - **Automated Application Installation**: Using the `install-apps.bat` script, you can quickly install all the apps I use on a fresh Windows device with a single command.
+- **Automated Explorer Customizations**: using the `customize-explore.bat` script, you can customize the windows theme and taskbar.
 - **Custom Wallpapers**: A curated selection of wallpapers that I like.
 - **Favorite Fonts**: Includes the fonts that I find useful for different purposes, from programming to design.